Principal Middleware Architect Blog: http://blog.christianposta.com Twitter: @christianposta Email: christian@redhat.com |

 We will follow the similar steps we used to deploy Tomcat and will re-use the port mappings we had earlier.

-Verify your tomcat server is no longer running on 8888
+Verify your tomcat server is no longer running on 8888 and follow these steps:

 docker pull arungupta/wildfly-management